Nestle cautions on margins, raises sales goal

 Nestle achieved volume growth of 4.1 percent and raised prices by 3.2 percent between January and September.
 It said in a presentation the underlying sales growth contribution was more weighted to pricing as the year progressed.

-Child-Villiers confirmed this year's input costs would increase at the upper end of a 2.5-3.0 billion Swiss francs (1.8-2.3 billion pounds) range.
+Child-Villiers confirmed this year's input costs would increase at the upper end of a 2.5-3.0 billion Swiss francs ($2.8-3.3 billion) range.

 Emerging markets remained the growth driver with 13.1 percent underlying sales growth, and Child-Villiers said there was no sign of a slowdown in these markets, including China.